cmaxw/devchat-eleventy/src/my-javascript-story/mjs-133-jonathan-martin.md

 answer4: ''

 ---
-My JavaScript Story this week welcomes Jonathan Martin
+My JavaScript Story this week welcomes Jonathan is an educator, speaker, and author.
+He started out by teaching at Big Nerd Ranch and currently has his own teaching brand.

 **Host:** Charles Max Wood